Amazon Network of Georeferenced Socio-Environmental Information

-Amazon Geo-Referenced Socio-Environmental Information Network (RAISG) founded at a meeting held in São Paulo in November 2007 involving 22 representatives of 12 institutions: FAN (Bolivia); ISA, Imazon and ICV (Brazil); Gaia Amazonas, IDEAM e Sinchi (Colombia); EcoCiencia (Ecuador); IBC and AIDESEP (Peru); DIREN (French Guiana); IVIC (Venezuela).
+RAISG Foundation – Amazon Network of Georeferenced Socio-environmental Information founded at a meeting held in São Paulo in November 2007 involving 22 representatives of 12 institutions: FAN (Bolivia); ISA, Imazon and ICV (Brazil); Gaia Amazonas, IDEAM e Sinchi (Colombia); EcoCiencia (Ecuador); IBC and AIDESEP (Peru); DIREN (French Guiana); IVIC (Venezuela).

-First training session for the RAISG technical team in SAD methodology for assessing deforestation organized by Imazon in Belém do Pará
+Training session for the RAISG technical team in CLASlite methodology for assessing deforestation organized by the Carnegie Institute in Bogotá.

 Publication of DEFORESTATION IN AMAZONIA (1970-2013)